Dental Hygiene

-Manor College’s Dental Hygiene Program prepares its students to become competent, conscientious, licensed dental hygienists.
-Our students conduct themselves in a professional manner, demonstrate concern for their patients, uphold the highest ethical standards, and provide quality care for those they serve.
-The Dental Hygiene Program promotes the importance of the hygienist’s role as a preventive health care provider in the dental profession and develops an appreciation for the value of dental hygienists’ work.
+Manor College’s Dental Hygiene Program prepares students to become competent, conscientious, licensed dental hygienists.
+Our students demonstrate concern for their patients, uphold the highest ethical standards and provide quality care for those they serve.

-As an integral member of the dental team, the dental hygienist utilizes critical thinking skills and applied technical skills in providing the following services to dental patients:
+Dental Hygienists are licensed dental professionals specializing in preventative oral care.
+Dental Hygienists are an integral member of the dental team, utilizing critical thinking and applied technical skills to provide a range of services to dental patients.

-• Performing oral cancer & blood pressure screening
+• Performing oral cancer and blood pressure screenings

-• Removing hard & soft deposits from teeth
+• Removing hard and soft deposits from teeth

 • Performing initial periodontal therapy